-Bjerga, who grew up on a farm near the town of Motley, Minnesota, went to Concordia College (Moorhead, Minnesota) where he earned a bachelor's degree in History and English Literature.
-He earned a master's degree in Mass Communication from the University of Minnesota.
-He began his career with the St. Paul Pioneer Press (Minn.) and also reported for the Sioux Falls (S.D.)
+Bjerga grew up on a farm near the town of Motley, Minnesota.
+He has earned a bachelor's degree in History and English Literature at Concordia College (Moorhead), and a master's degree in Mass Communication from the University of Minnesota.
+He began his print-journalism career with the St. Paul Pioneer Press (Minn.) and also reported for the Sioux Falls (S.D.)
 Argus Leader and The Wichita Eagle (Kan.).
+He's has been a frequent guest commentator on numerous national and global broadcast and print outlets, including PBS Newshour, NPR's Morning Edition, and the BBC.
+He was featured in a TEDx talk on global hunger in 2016.